 On or immediately after May 1 of that school year, the Dean of Students and Head of School will meet with the student and his or her parents, review the student's performance relative to the benchmarks that have been set, and will inform the student and his or her parents whether or not the student will be permitted to reenroll at the school for the next school year.
 If reenrollment is denied, the parents will receive a 50% refund of the reenrollment fee and the student's enrollment at CCS will be terminated at the end of the semester.
 The student's academic record will be annotated to reflect that the student was dismissed from the school for disciplinary reasons.
-Seniors subject to this sanction will be prohibited from participating in any graduation activities, including the commencement exercises, in lieu of being denied reenrollment.
-Their final transcripts will include a disciplinary notation to this effect prior to being sent off to their future college or employer.

-High School Discipling Program
+Middle School Shepherding Program

-The goal of the school's discipline program is to partner with parents in discipling their child's heart towards godly obedience and the formation of virtue.
+The goal of the school's discipline program is to partner with parents in shepherding their child's heart towards godly obedience and the formation of virtue.
 It is relational and restorative.
 Teachers encourage, instruct, and admonish students with the end goal of restoration through repentance and forgiveness.
 It is the direct application of the Gospel in the daily life of a student.
 Its aim is to restore horizontal and vertical relationships with love, respect, grace, wisdom, and fairness.
 The process utilizes a demerit system divided into four relational levels.
 It is important to note, however, that certain behaviors or infractions may lead to an acceleration of this process: